 Remove the bread from bread pan and place the bread on a wire cooling rack.
 Wear oven mitts.

-Optional - Brush melted butter on top of the bread with a pastry brush.
-This "basting" helps to create a more golden & tasty crust.
+Optional (but recommended!) - Brush melted butter on top of the bread with a pastry brush.
+This "basting" helps to create a more golden, buttery & tasty crust.

 Allow the bread to cool down on the wire cooling rack for 1-2 hours before cutting the bread.